 Some aspects of homelessness haven’t changed during this time period.
 Comprising three-quarters of the shelter population, women and children are still the most likely people to experience homelessness in New York.
 Curiously, this reality continues to surprise many New Yorkers.

 Understanding what homelessness is would likely help to increase awareness and understanding about who experiences it, and how to solve the problem.
-The primary cause of homelessness in NYC is the lack of affordable housing.
+The primary cause of homelessness in NYC is the lack of affordable housing for more find out here.
 In this way, homelessness is a structural housing crisis and an economic circumstance that says nothing about the humanity of the people who experience it and everything about the society that doesn’t work adequately to solve it.

 To be without home isn’t a personal flaw.
 It’s an inhumanity and an injustice visited disproportionately on those more likely to be marginalized and isolated by structural inequalities and hurts in life – namely, people of color, LGBTQIA individuals, immigrants, women and children, victims of mass incarceration, people living with mental illness, people with physical or intellectual disability, and victims of violence and abuse.